decentraland/old-documentation/_posts/development-guide/2018-02-13-3d-model-animations.md

 clipSwim.play()
 ```

-Set the speed lower than 1 to play it slower, set it higher than 1 to play it faster.
+Set the speed lower than 1 to play it slower, for example to 0.5 to play it at half the speed.
+Set it higher than 1 to play it faster, for example to 2 to play it at double the speed.

 ## Animation weight